 Use of biomass from forests on a small-scale (short energy chains)

 This topic focuses upon the exchange of practices concerning the use of forest bio-mass for the generation of energy (in particular for heating) at a local level.
-Activities under this topic are led by the Finnish NRN and a dedicated seminar has taken place on the 25-27 of September 2011 in Punkaharju (Finland) (summary information on the event will be made available).
+Activities under this topic are led by the Finnish NRN and a dedicated seminar has taken place on the 25-27 of September 2011 in Punkaharju (Finland) .

 The multi-functional role of forests (public goods and services provided by forests)